-2. Ordinary Resolutions 2, 3 and 4: Re-election of Directors
+Ordinary Resolutions 2 and 3: Re-election of Directors 2.

-The profiles of the Directors who are standing for re-election under items 3 and 4 of this Agenda are set out in the Board of Directors' Profiles of the Annual Report 2022.
+The profiles of the Directors who are standing for re-election under item 3 of this Agenda are set out in the Board of Directors' profile of the Annual Report 2023.